 - Here are some hotel recommendations:

-- The Napolit’amo Hotel Medina offers a standard hotel experience at a good price (from $70/night, book on Hotels.com)
+- The Napolit’amo Hotel offers a standard hotel experience at a good price.
+From $70/night, book on Booking.com or Hotels.com.

-- Hotel Art Resort Galleria Umberto has gorgeous headboards in each room and fascinating art throughout (from $95/night, book on Hotels.com)
+- Hotel Art Resort Galleria Umberto has gorgeous headboards in each room and fascinating art throughout.
+From $95/night, book on Booking.com or Hotels.com.

-- The Hotel Santa Brigida is funky, modern, and luxurious – and on-budget (from $96/night, book on Hotels.com)
+- The Hotel Santa Brigida is funky, modern, and luxurious – and on-budget.
+From $96/night, book on Booking.com or Hotels.com.

 - And some Airbnb options:

-- The casa fauno can host up to four guests, but it’s probably more comfortable for just two, for $58/night.
+- The casa fauno can host up to four guests, but it’s probably more comfortable for just two, from $58/night.